 Proto.io can help turn any idea into a prototype.
 Thanks to its intuitive drag-and-drop editor, anyone can create, animate, and share prototypes without coding and design skills.

-With 1000+ templates with all popular blocks and elements, prototyping doesn’t take too long.
+With over 1,000 templates featuring all popular blocks and elements, prototyping doesn’t take too long.
 Proto.io comes fully loaded with static and animated icons, images, and sound effects.
+The tool also allows you to send your prototypes to mobile devices or preview them in a browser.

 Marvel

 Marvel rapidly creates wireframes, designs, and prototypes thanks to highly intuitive UI and integrations.
-The app offers a wide range of features like gestures, dynamic transitions, and interactivity to help provide a near-real user experience in the early development stages.
+The app offers a wide range of features, including gestures, dynamic transitions, and interactivity, to help provide a near-real user experience during early development stages.

 Axure